-The Missouri Department of Social Services has extended fulltime child care subsidy benefits for eligible school aged students who are not attending school in person to support working parents during the school day.
+Missouri extends fulltime child care subsidy benefits for students not attending in person

 Missouri parents and guardians can apply online or by mail for fulltime child care subsidy benefits through Dec.
 31, which covers full day care when school-aged children are not attending in person.